Jaeyeon Kim

 Biography

-My academic journey started in junior high school, with multiple awards in Math Olympiads.
-Since then, I’ve always been driven by solving challenging problems with mathematics.
-Afterward, I studied Mathematics at Seoul National University, where I received B.S. in Mathematics.
-I loved to organize mathematical concepts in my own words–also I got 4.3/4.3 in every math course that I’ve taken!
+My academic journey began in junior high school, with multiple awards in Math Olympiads.
+Since then, I’ve been driven by a passion for solving challenging problems through mathematics.
+Afterward, I earned a B.S. in Mathematics from Seoul National University, where I enjoyed organizing mathematical concepts in my own words.
+I got an A+ in all of the math courses that I have taken!!

 Interests